yjzhang/uncurl_python/README.rst

 The ``log_norm_nmf`` function is a wrapper around scikit-Learn's NMF class that performs a log-transform and per-cell count normalization before running NMF.
 It returns two matrices, W and H, which correspond to the M and W returned by ``poisson_estimate_state``.

 There are a number of different initialization methods and options for ``poisson_estimate_state``.
-By default, it is initialized using ``poisson_cluster``, but it can also be initialized using truncated SVD + K-means or just K-means.
+By default, it is initialized using truncated SVD + K-means, but it can also be initialized using ``poisson_cluster`` or just K-means.

 Example: